gardener/gardener/docs/usage/shoot_access.md

       ...
 ```

-It is the end-user's responsibility to incorporate the OpenID Connect configurations in `kubeconfig` for accessing the cluster (i.e., Gardener will not automatically generate `kubeconfig` based on these OIDC settings).
+It is the end-user's responsibility to incorporate the OpenID Connect configurations in the `kubeconfig` for accessing the cluster (i.e., Gardener will not automatically generate the `kubeconfig` based on these OIDC settings).
 The recommended way is using the `kubectl` plugin called [`kubectl oidc-login`](https://github.com/int128/kubelogin) for OIDC authentication.

 If you want to use the same OIDC configuration for all your shoots by default, then you can use the `ClusterOpenIDConnectPreset` and `OpenIDConnectPreset` API resources.
 They allow defaulting the `.spec.kubernetes.kubeAPIServer.oidcConfig` fields for newly created `Shoot`s such that you don't have to repeat yourself every time (similar to `PodPreset` resources in Kubernetes).
-`ClusterOpenIDConnectPreset` specified OIDC configuration applies to `Projects` and `Shoots` cluster-wide (hence, only available to Gardener operators) while `OpenIDConnectPreset` is `Project`-scoped.
+`ClusterOpenIDConnectPreset` specified OIDC configuration applies to `Projects` and `Shoots` cluster-wide (hence, only available to Gardener operators), while `OpenIDConnectPreset` is `Project`-scoped.
 Shoots have to "opt-in" for such defaulting by using the `oidc=enable` label.

 For further information on `(Cluster)OpenIDConnectPreset`, refer to [ClusterOpenIDConnectPreset and OpenIDConnectPreset](openidconnect-presets.md).